FenosoaRandrianjatovo/CosMAP-dr/README.md

 # CosMAP

 CosMAP (**Contrastive Manifold Approximation and Projection**) is a dimensionality-reduction estimator with a scikit-learn-like API.
-It builds a high-dimensional graph based on a temperature-scaled local softmax, then optimizes a low-dimensional embedding with a binary cross-entropy objective.

 ## Installation